Information for Outpatients

 Research studies

 This hospital actively contributes to research.
 You may therefore be approached to discuss the opportunity to participate in a study.
-More information about the Research and Innovation Department is available here.
+Read more about the Research Department.

 Copying letters to patients